Alluxio/alluxio/docs/en/Getting-Started-on-Cluster.md

 * **[Bonus]** Run sample Apache Spark job in Alluxio cluster
 * Shutdown Alluxio

-**[Required]** In this documentation, we will use AWS S3 as the example distributed storage as Alluxio under file system.
+**[Required]** In this documentation, we will use AWS S3 as the example Alluxio under file system.
-Please make sure you have an [AWS account with an access key id and secret access key](http://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys), so you will be able to use S3 in this guide.
+Please make sure you have an [AWS account with an access key id and secret access key](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys), so you will be able to use S3 in this guide.
 If you don't have an S3 account, you can also use an existing HDFS cluster as the under file system.
-The [Set up a distributed storage as UFS](#setting-up-a-distributed-storage-as-ufs) section will be slightly different.
+The [Set up a distributed storage as UFS](#setupufs) section will be slightly different.

 **Note**  This guide is meant for you to quickly start interacting with an Alluxio system in a distributed environment.
 If you are interested in running a larger scale example which highlights the performance benefits of Alluxio,